-Knee pain is an incredibly common complaint amongst athletes and individuals of all fitness levels.
-The repetitive nature of walking, running, and even sitting and standing puts a lot of strain on this hard-working joint, and can often result in inner knee pain.
-Inside knee pain typically points to cartilage issues; let’s explore what to do about inner knee pain.
+Knee pain is an incredibly common complaint among athletes and individuals of all fitness levels.
+The repetitive nature of walking, running, and even sitting and standing puts a lot of strain on this hard-working joint.
+Inner knee pain can be caused by repetitive overuse or trauma from a sports injury.

 Landing hard on your knee or getting hit in the same area can bruise your knee bone and cause pain inside your knee.

 Inner knee pain can be a major disruption to your everyday life, but it doesn’t have to be.
 The team at IMPACT Physical Therapy is here to manage your symptoms and get you back to your full range of motion without pain.
 Request an appointment to set up a treatment plan for the pain inside your knee today.